 03.05 Verify that the entity has effectively implemented the requirements of § 50.55(e)(6) with respect to the content of the written notification to be submitted to the NRC.

-03.06 Verify that the entity has effectively implemented the requirements of § 50.55(e)(7) with respect to specifying the applicability of § 50.55(e) or 10 CFR Part 21 in procurement documents for basic components.
+03.06 Verify that the entity has effectively implemented the requirements of § 50.55(e)(7) with respect to specifying the applicability of § 50.55(e) or 10 CFR Part 21 “Reporting of Defects and Noncompliance,” in procurement documents for basic components.

 03.07 Verify that the entity has effectively implemented the requirements of § 50.55(e)(9) regarding retention of records.